Skip to Content

 Solution:

-2. Check Flute CMS path
+2. Check the path to Flute CMS

-CRON executing too often
+CRON is executing too frequently

-Problem: Getting many notifications or high load
+Problem: Receiving too many notifications or high server load

 Solution:

-1. Disable notifications in CRON panel settings
+1. Disable notifications in the CRON panel settings

-2. Add >/dev/null 2>&1 at the end of command
+2. Add >/dev/null 2>&1 to the end of the command

 CRON Optimization

-Performance configuration
+Performance tuning

 1. Execution time limit: